 The waves rolled over the tops of the houses.
 I watched the saplings struggle against the winds, from the window of my car.
 The tide rolled in, roiling the surface of the gathering sky, leaving behind frothy clouds, while moving across the surface.
-The waves tumbled, crashing in on themselves, dispersing the mixture of air and cloud onto the shore.
+The waves tumbling over, crashed in on themselves, dispersing the mixture of air and cloud onto the rocks of the shore.

 With no way to bridge the divide, isolated on the other side of time.
 It’s just another morning commute in the town of Bikini Bottom.